01 of 07

 The San Luis Obispo Mission was at its peak in 1805 with 961 Indians.
 A new hospital and a second grist mill were built that year.

-In 1810, Mexico was breaking away from Spain and stopped sending materials.
-They also stopped sending money for the priests and soldiers.
+In 1810, Mexico was breaking away from Spain and stopped sending materials and money to the mission.
 The soldiers had to ask the priests for food and clothing.
-Father Martinez was very outspoken about how they were treated and he was often in trouble with the Mexican officials.
+Father Martinez spoke out about how they were treated, and he was often in trouble with the Mexican officials.

-In 1816, Father Martinez led a group of Indians from San Luis Obispo Mission to Santa Barbara and San Juan Capistrano to help defend against pirates.
+In 1816, Father Martinez led a group of Indians from San Luis Obispo Mission to defend Santa Barbara and San Juan Capistrano from pirates.
 His actions did much to repair his relationship with the Mexican Army.

 San Luis Obispo Mission in the 1820s-1830s

 Father Martinez left in 1830, after 34 years of service.

 In 1834, Mexico decided to stop supporting the missionaries entirely and to sell the land.
 The livestock was driven away, and the buildings were left to deteriorate.